eromatiya/the-glorious-dotfiles/README.md

 2. Install the dependecies.
 You don't have to install it all, it's your choice after all.
 The only required packages are [these](#required-dependencies).
 You can change all the applications used in the setup with your preference.

-3. If you have a current awesome configuration, make sure to create a backup in case of emergency.
+3. If you have a current AwesomeWM configuration, **make sure to create a backup** in case of emergency.

 4. Clone my repo: